voxlol/projectjellyfish/docs/faq.md

 **What are Blueprints?**

-Blueprints are packaged solutions that define how take the core jellyfish product, combine it with different modules (Chef, Puppet, ManageIQ, Sensu, Nagios, advanced security app, etc.), install, and configure them for use to solve specific problems such as advanced brokering, PaaS, or data analytics.
+Blueprints are packaged solutions that define how to take the core jellyfish product, combine it with different modules (Chef, Puppet, ManageIQ, Sensu, Nagios, advanced security app, etc.), install, and configure them for use to solve specific problems such as advanced brokering, PaaS, or data analytics.
 A Blueprint could be an install document, or it could be a Chef cookbook that configures everything for you.

 **How do I get Project Jellyfish?**